jcolomb/gintonic-blog/text/survey_analysis_report2.md

-We collected the feedback from 51 neuroscientists presented with two initial template drafts, analysed their responses, and built an updated template based on the feedback that is presented here.
+We collected the feedback from 51 neuroscientists presented with two initial template drafts, analysed their responses, and built an updated template based on the feedback that is presented here (see https://doi.org/10.5281/zenodo.3987767 to download the templates).
-This new template takes three levels of data organisation into account (laboratory, project, and experiment), while staying fairly simple and flexible, especially when implemented it in a git workflow (using the GIN-tonic tool we are developing).
+This new template takes three levels of data organisation into account (laboratory, project, and experiment), while staying fairly simple and flexible, especially when implemented in a git workflow (using the GIN-tonic tool we are developing).
 Researchers from all research domains are now invited to review this draft in a second survey (run until mid January 2021, LINK).